lucienl100/fractal-landscape-generator/README.md

 	}
 	player.position += dPosition;
 ```
-The while loop adjusts the intended player position above the terrain, this allows for 'sliding' movement over the terrain.
+The while loop adjusts the intended player position above the terrain in the situation it gets too close, this allows for 'sliding' movement over the terrain.

 dPosition is the vector used to move the player.